appanp/supply-chain-fundas/supply_chain_terminology.md

 **Flexible Path Equipment**: Material handling equipment such as forklifts that are not required to follow fixed paths.
 For more info, refer to [this link](https://www.waredock.com/glossary/flexible-path-equipment/) and [Nido Automations's Sirius AMRs](https://nidoautomation.com/solutions-by-product/nidobots-mobile-robots-nidonav/sirius/).

 **Forward Pick Area/Location**: Storage area where small quantities of frequently purchased items are placed.
 This enables faster picking as the orders come in.
 They are then quickly replenished from a secondary location called _Reserve Storage Zone_.
 For more info, refer to [this link](https://og.mhi.org/downloads/industrygroups/solutions-community/white-papers/forward-pick-area.pdf) and [Warehouse within a Warehouse](https://www.impactwms.com/2020/10/01/warehouse-within-a-warehouse/).

+**Freight Brokers**: Freight brokers are crucial in connecting shippers with carriers.
+They help bridge the gap between shippers and carriers to ensure seamless transit of goods across various transport modes, be it by truck, rail, or sea.
+They act as a link between shippers who need to ship their goods and carriers who can transport their goods.
+For more info, refer to [this link](https://usravens.com/types-of-freight-brokers/).

+**Freight Marketplace**: A freight marketplace (also called digital freight marketplaces or digital freight matching platforms) is an online platform that connects shippers and logistics service providers such as air, ocean, and land carriers, freight forwarders, 3PLs, custom brokers, consolidators, etc. For more info, refer to [this link](https://www.altexsoft.com/blog/freight-marketplaces/).

 **Fulfillment Center (FC)**: Also known as Distribution Center (DC).
 There are different types depending on their location, size & purpose: